Nandita10062001/Nandita10062001/README.md

 <div align="justify">

 ### 💫 About Me
-I’m a Machine Learning Engineer focused on building real-world systems with a strong research interest in Deep learining and Computer Vision.
+I’m a Machine Learning Engineer focused on building real-world systems with a strong research interest in deep learning and computer vision.
 My current work focuses on developing intelligent, robust, and field-ready ML systems for precision agriculture and environmental monitoring

-**🎯 Vision:** To become a **Lead AI Research Scientist**, pioneering applied AI innovations that create measurable impact across industries.
+**🎯 Vision:** To become a **Lead AI Research Scientist** one day!
+I look forward to contributing to applied AI innovations that create measurable impact across industries.

 ### 🚀 What I Do
 - Build and train ML and computer vision models